How to Determine Your Influencer and Affiliate Commission Rates

 Step 1: Check out the competition

-The first thing you should do is get a good grasp on what your competitors are offering.
-Affiliate marketing isn’t a new concept, and it’s more than likely that other people in your industry have done it before.
+The first thing you should do is get a good grasp of what your competitors are offering.

-Check out your competitors’ websites to see if they have an affiliate program sign-up page that lists their base commission rates.
-If this doesn’t turn up any information, try logging into whichever affiliate network they use and searching for their program.
+Check out your competitors’ websites to see if they have an influencer or affiliate program sign-up page that lists their base commission rates.
+If this doesn’t turn up any information, try searching for their affiliate or influencer program.

 This will allow you to answer questions like: